jandaluz/pubg-python-agg/README.md

 Submission to the Overwolf/PUBG Developer Challenge 2019

+## How it works

+- Pull sample matches from the PUBG API.
+- Put the landing coordinates for every player in a pandas data frame.
+- Export data frame to a csv
+- csv file is used to make a contour map on the [in game overlay](https://github.com/jandaluz/pubg-heat-react)

 ## Libraries Used

 - [PUBG Python](https://github.com/ramonsaraiva/pubg-python) - Python wrapper for the PUBG API